richardstanley/OpenManus/Cloud_Scaling_Proposals.md

 1. **For AWS Users**
    - Use ECS Fargate for container management
-   - Leverage DocumentDB for state management
+   - Leverage DynamoDB for state management
    - Implement CDK for infrastructure management

 2. **For Azure Users**